ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: More details about ReadMe++

 \item {\sc Speech}: Two types of sources for speech data are used: \textbf{publicly available presidential speeches} that are usually posted on governmental websites.
 We used speeches by the United States President that are posted on the department of state's website.
 These speeches are also professionally translated to Arabic.
 We also collect sentences from \textbf{TED Talk transcriptions}, which are professionally translated from English to multiple languages.

 \item {\sc Statements}: Two different types of standalone sentences that we group under "statements" were identified which are: Rumours, and quotes.
 We collect rumours in Arabic, English, and Hindi from the Stanceosaurus dataset \cite{stanceosaurus} used in misinformation detection.
 The rumours/claims are collected from various fact-checking websites in the Arab World, India, and the U.S. We also manually collected quotes in the three languages from various online resources.
-We did not collect mere translations of famous English quotes to Arabic and Hindi but focused on quotes by old scholars and thinkers of the Arab World and India for more cultural representation.
+We did not collect mere translations of famous English quotes to other languages but focused on quotes by old scholars and thinkers of the Arab World, France, Russia and India for more cultural representation.

 \item {\sc Poetry}: Poetry lines are extracted from English, Arabic, and Hindi poems, some of which date back several centuries ago.
-To have culture specific samples, we focus on Arabic and Hindi poems from original Arab or Indian authors and not poems translated from English.
+To have culture specific samples, we focus on non-English poems from original Arab, French, Indian, and Russian authors, and not poems translated from English.

-\item {\sc Letters}: English letters were collected from online archives\footnote{oflosttime.com} of historic letters.
+\item {\sc Letters}: English letters were collected from online archives of historic letters.
 No high-quality authentic letters were found in Arabic or Hindi.

 \end{itemize}